fern-api/fern/ROADMAP.md

 - [x] Generate client (w/ root endpoints and nested service endpoints)
 - [x] Rename `Service` to `Client` for symmetry with other SDKs.
 - [x] Consolidate endpoint implementation in the un-exported client.
+- [x] Add an API error type so that all RPC errors preserve the status code.
 - [ ] If a `Client` type exists, prefix the filename with a `_` to avoid conflicts.
 - [ ] Serialize query parameters and headers
 - [ ] Generate documentation for all relevant types